Sweet Smile- Silent War Grandfather’s sister lives on the outskirts of the city, and he’s…

 We loved it!
 It became a fun game.

-Potatoes, onions, cauliflower—pushed under the staircase.
+Potatoes, onions, and cauliflower—pushed under the staircase.

 Other vegetables—stacked in the parking lot.

 Granny ordered Mom and Chichi ji, “Wash the tomatoes and fruits.”
-Then, “Wash all the vegetables and dry them in the sun—on the balcony, terrace, near the window, at the door, in the dining hall… even the drawing room.”
+Then, “Wash all the leafy vegetables and dry them in the sun—on the balcony, terrace, near the window, at the door, in the dining hall… even the drawing room.”
 (That was a two-hour job.)

-All I could see was vegetables everywhere.
+All I could see were vegetables everywhere.

 Meanwhile, Papa was already dreaming about his next weekend adventure.